knoriy/OUP_LanguageEngineerTest/README.md

 </div>

 This project is a set of tools for parsing and analysing linguistic data from a corpus.
-Pydantic models are used to ensure strong type checking and validation, essential for maintaining data integrity in natural language processing tasks.
+Pydantic models ensure strong type checking and validation, which is essential for maintaining data integrity in natural language processing tasks.

 ## 🚀 Setup